ibexa/documentation-developer/docs/guide/url_management.md

 With wildcards you have a simple way to display content under a specific URL address, for example, when you decide to reorganize the architecture and want to protect users from losing easy access to the content that they have bookmarked.

-For each wildcard you can decide whether the user will see the updated content at the original address (direct type), or will be redirected to the new address (forward type).
+For each wildcard you can decide whether the user sees the updated content at the original address (Direct type), or is redirected to the new address (Forward type).

 For example, a URL wildcard called `pictures/*/*` can use `media/images/{1}/{2}` as destination.
-In this case, accessing `<yourdomain>/pictures/home/photo/` will load `<yourdomain>/media/images/home/photo/`.
+In this case, accessing `<yourdomain>/pictures/home/photo/` loads `<yourdomain>/media/images/home/photo/`.

-You configure URL wildcards either in the Back Office user interface, or with the Public API.
+You can configure URL wildcards either in the Back Office, or with the Public API.

-Before you configure URL wildcards, you must enable the feature URL wildcards must be enabled in configuration in the `config/packages/ezplatform.yaml` file:
+Before you configure URL wildcards, you must enable the feature in configuration in the `config/packages/ezplatform.yaml` file:

 ``` yaml
 ezplatform: